-When parents and members of the general public suspect a school district, charter, or other education service provider is violating school laws, they can file a complaint with the Texas Education Agency (TEA).
+When parents and members of the general public suspect a school district, charter, or other education service provider is violating school laws, they can file a complaint with the Texas Education Agency.
 The links below provide information about and resources for the agency's complaint process.

 Office of General Inquiry

-For general information about parent rights and the complaints process.
+The Office of General Inquiry provides information about and guidance on parent rights and the complaints process.

 Special Education Dispute Resolution